-David Dombrosky brings fifteen years of experience in arts management and nonprofit technology to his work as Chief Marketing Officer for InstantEncore, a U.S.-based company providing performing artists and arts organizations with 21st century tools to engage today's audiences.
+David Dombrosky brings over eighteen years of experience in arts management and nonprofit technology to his work as Chief Marketing Officer for InstantEncore, a U.S.-based company providing performing artists and arts organizations with 21st century tools to engage today's audiences.

-As a trusted guide in the arts industry, he frequently writes and presents on the uses of technology within arts management, most recently for: National Performance Network, National Arts Marketing Project Conference, Performing Arts Exchange, National Alliance for Media Arts and Culture, Opera America, Chorus America, and more.
+As a trusted guide in the arts industry, he frequently writes and presents on the uses of technology within arts management, most recently for: Performing Arts Exchange, Arts Midwest, Theatre Communications Group, Association of Performing Arts Presenters, National Performance Network, National Arts Marketing Project Conference, National Alliance for Media Arts and Culture, Opera America, and more.

-Before his tenure at Carnegie Mellon, David spent eight years at the South Arts, where he designed and managed both regional and national programs in the visual, performing, media and literary arts.
+Before his tenure at Carnegie Mellon, David spent eight years at the South Arts (aka Southern Arts Federation), where he designed and managed both regional and national programs in the visual, performing, media and literary arts.
 In 2007, Americans for the Arts honored his service to the arts industry with its Emerging Leader Award.